nirmalbaven/JWT-Auth2.0/README.md

 # How to start

-1.Make sure you have maven installed
+1. Make sure you have maven installed

 2. Make sure you have java 1.8 installed